 Here are two sample pitch graphs of singing voices.
 You can see the moving of your pitch as you sing.
 You can also observe the vibrato of your singing in the graph.

-This feature pack contains a set of sheet music for vocal warm-up and exercises.
+This feature pack contains a set of sheet music for vocal warm-up exercises.
+It also supports importing of a subset of MusicXML lead sheet files, so you can import your own lead sheets for singing exercises.
 It adds the following functions to the app:

 For details about this feature pack, please check out its User Guide: